PoeticTomcat/CarCar/README.md

 Team:

-* Katrine Lombardo - Service
+* Katrine - Service
 * Person 2 - Which microservice?

 ## Design

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+The Service functionality keeps track of service appointments for automobiles and their owners.

 ## Sales microservice